chanchalbohra14/crud-op-frontend/README.md

 ## Deployment Recommendations

 - Frontend can be deployed on Netlify or Vercel
-- Backend can be deployed on Render, Railway, or Cyclic
+- Backend can be deployed on Render

 -